 '''

 -race raceName

+(obligatory)

-specify the race of the unit to be created
+Specify the race of the unit to be created.

 examples:

 DWARF

 HUMAN

 -caste casteName

-specify the caste of the unit to be created
+Specify the caste of the unit to be created.

-if omitted, the caste is randomly selected
+If omitted, the caste is randomly selected.

 examples:

 MALE

 FEMALE

 DEFAULT

 -domesticate

-tames the unit if it lacks the CAN_LEARN and CAN_SPEAK tokens
+Tames the unit if it lacks the CAN_LEARN and CAN_SPEAK tokens.

 -civId id

-Make the created unit a member of the specified civ
+Make the created unit a member of the specified civilisation

-'''

-'''

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 civ associated with the fort; otherwise id must be an integer

 -groupId id

 Make the created unit a member of the specified group

 (or none if id = -1).
-If id is \\LOCAL, make it a member of the
+If id is \LOCAL, make it a member of the

 group associated with the fort; otherwise id must be an integer

 -setUnitToFort

-Sets the groupId and civId to the local fort
+Sets the groupId and civId to those of the player in Fortress mode.

-Can be used instead of -civId \\LOCAL and -groupId \\LOCAL
+Equivalent to -civId \\LOCAL and -groupId \\LOCAL.

 -name entityRawName

 Set the unit's name to be a random name appropriate for the

 given entity. \\LOCAL can be specified instead to automatically

-use the fort group entity in fortress mode only
+use the fort group entity in fortress mode only.

 examples:

 MOUNTAIN

 EVIL

 -nick nickname

-set the unit's nickname directly

--location [ x y z ]

-create the unit at the specified coordinates
+This can be included to nickname the unit.

+Replace "nickname" with the desired name.

 -age howOld

-set the birth date of the unit by current age

-chosen randomly if not specified

--quantity howMany

-replace "howMany" with the number of creatures you want to create

-defaults to 1 if not specified

--flagSet [ flag1 flag2 ... ]

-set the specified unit flags in the new unit to true

-flags may be selected from df.unit_flags1, df.unit_flags2,

-or df.unit_flags3
+This can be included to specify the unit's age.

+Replace "howOld" with a (non-negative) number.

+The unit's age is set randomly if this is omitted.

--flagClear [ flag1 flag2 ... ]
+-equip [ ITEM:MATERIAL:QUANTITY ... ]

-set the specified unit flags in the new unit to false

-flags may be selected from df.unit_flags1, df.unit_flags2,

-or df.unit_flags3
+This can be included to create items and equip them onto

+the created unit.

+This is carried out via the same logic used in arena mode,

+so equipment will always be sized correctly and placed

+on what the game deems to be appropriate bodyparts.

+Clothing is also layered in the appropriate order.

+Note that this currently comes with some limitations,

 '''